AdaCore/training_material/courses/fundamentals_of_ada/intro_160_genericity.rst

 Which of the following statement is true?

 A. Generic instances must be nested inside a non-generic package
-B. Generic instances must be created at compile-time
+B. Generic instances must be instantiated at compile-time
 C. :answer:`Generics instances can create new tagged types`
 D. :answer:`Generics instances can create new tasks`

 .. container:: animate

-    Generic instances can be created at any point, at a cost, and can do anything a package or subprogram can do, which make them versatile **but** potentially complex to use.
+    Generic instances can be instantiated at any point, at a cost, and can do anything a package or subprogram can do, which make them versatile **but** potentially complex to use.